-This policy reflects the values and philosophy of Redbridge High School in relation to Bullying, and should be read alongside the behaviour management, equal opportunities and Reduced Education Provision policy as appropriate.
+This policy reflects the values and philosophy of Redbridge High School in relation to Bullying, and should be read alongside the behaviour support and Public Sector Equality Duty policy.

 Bullying is a social problem that can be found in many walks of life.
-The role of the Headteacher and Senior Management Team is to ensure that, as far as is reasonably practicable structures and procedures are in the behaviour management policy which prevents bullying and actively promote an ethos that allows pupils to grow in confidence and to respect others.
+The role of the Headteacher and Senior Leadership Team is to ensure that, as far as is reasonably practicable structures and procedures are in the behaviour support policy which prevents bullying and actively promote an ethos that allows pupils to grow in confidence and to respect others.